alexf13e/fractal-flame/README.md

 # Fractal Flame Iterated Function System
 This program is for generating simple fractal flames on the GPU using OpenCL.
-The main focus is providing a relatively friendly interface for still images of 2D systems, with a resolution limit dependent on you GPU's VRAM.
-Limitations are mentioned below.
+The main focus is providing a relatively friendly interface for still images of 2D systems, with a resolution limit dependent on your patience.
+Limitations are stated below.

 <img width="1808" height="1238" alt="Screenshot_20260406_201115" src="https://github.com/user-attachments/assets/7c32bd92-72cc-4d82-b0bd-4005e8749a8b" />

 The program can be downloaded from the releases page: https://github.com/alexf13e/fractal-flame/releases.